 Letting someone go can be very hard – in fact it can be just as devastating for you as it can be for them.
 But you are resilient, they are resilient, you both will be okay.
 And holding onto someone who should go is not fair to you and is especially not fair to them.
 You both deserve to work in places that make you happy and joyful.
 And trust me, if one of you is not, the other is not.

-If you need more support with firing with compassion, or building a strong team of Right Fit™ employees, give Zephyr Recruiting a call.
+If you need more support with firing with compassion, or building a strong team of BEST FIT™ employees, give Zephyr Recruiting a call.
 We are here to help!